DDM: People regard you as a creative person. Do you agree? Please explain your answer.

 Shawn: To be honest, I’ve always had a love affair with Chicago, Illinois.
 I can’t even explain it.
 Every time I visit Chicago, I feel at home.
 One of these days I’ll make it home.

-DDM: If your photography had an odor, what do you think they would smell like?
+DDM: If your creative works had an odor, what do you think they would smell like?
 Why?

 Shawn: Honey.
 I guess I think about the impact of a hive on the production of honey.
 There’s so much that goes into it, and at the end, you end up with something simple, natural, and it’s just good.
 At least, that’s how I hope my work is perceived.